thr3a/docs-generator-for-chatgpt/mise/index.md

 ## `.ruby-version` and `Gemfile` support

 mise uses a `mise.toml` or `.tool-versions` file for auto-switching between software versions.
-However it can also read ruby-specific version files `.ruby-version` or `Gemfile` (if it specifies a ruby version).
+However, it can also read ruby-specific version files `.ruby-version` or `Gemfile` (if it specifies a ruby version).

 Create a `.ruby-version` file for the current version of ruby: